grafana/grafana/docs/sources/enterprise/reporting.md

 {{< figure src="/static/img/docs/enterprise/reports_send_test_mail.png" max-width="500px" class="docs-image--no-shadow" >}}

-### Pause report
+### Pause a report

 > **Note:** Available in [Grafana Enterprise]({{< relref "../enterprise" >}}) version 8.0 and later, and [Grafana Cloud Pro and Advanced]({{< ref "/docs/grafana-cloud" >}}).

 You can pause sending of reports from the report list view by clicking the pause icon.
 The report will not be sent according to its schedule until it is resumed by clicking the resume button on the report row.

-### Add multiple dashboards to report
+### Add multiple dashboards to a report

 > **Note:** Available in [Grafana Enterprise]({{< relref "../enterprise" >}}) version 9.0 and later, and [Grafana Cloud Pro and Advanced]({{< relref "/grafana-cloud" >}}).

-You can add more than one dashboard to the report, which will be rendered in the same PDF file or image.
-It is currently not possible to add the same dashboard more than once to the report.
+You can add more than one dashboard to a report.
+Additional dashboards will be rendered as new pages in the same PDF file, or additional images if you chose to embed images in your report email.
+Note: you cannot add the same dashboard to a report twice.

-### Embed dashboard as an image into report
+### Embed a dashboard as an image into a report

 > **Note:** Available in [Grafana Enterprise]({{< relref "../enterprise" >}}) version 9.0 and later, and [Grafana Cloud Pro and Advanced]({{< relref "/grafana-cloud" >}}).

 You can send a report email with an image of the dashboard embedded in the email itself, instead of attached as a PDF.
 In this case, the email recipients can see the dashboard at a glance instead of having to open the PDF.

-## Send report via the API
+## Send a report via the API

 You can send reports programmatically with the [send report]({{< relref "../developers/http_api/reporting.md#send-report" >}}) endpoint in the [HTTP APIs]({{< relref "../developers/http_api/" >}}).

 ## Rendering configuration

 When generating reports, each panel renders separately before being collected in a PDF.
-The per panel rendering timeout and number of concurrently rendered panels can be configured.
+The per-panel rendering timeout and number of concurrently rendered panels can be configured.

 To make a panel more legible, you can set a scale factor for the rendered images.
 However, a higher scale factor increases the file size of the generated PDF.